MappingSystem/KeepFit/README.md

-# keepfit
+# KeepFit

-> Create a dashboard of my fitness data from a Google spreadsheet
+> Create a simple dashboard to track my fitness data using Google spreadsheets as the source.

 ## Build Setup